run2bizdocs/documentation/en-us/docs/4biz-helium/processes/change/use/cancel-change.md

 title: Cancel change
 Description: It allows to cancel the useless change to the company

 # Cancel change

-This functionality allows to cancel the change that has become useless or obsolete to the organization.
+How to cancel a change that has become useless or obsolete.

 Before getting started
 ----------------